getatmeyer/bamazon/README.md

 node bamazonCustomer.js
 <hr>

-<H1>Customer Demo
+<H1> Customer Demo <H1>

-1. Welcome to Bamazon!
+1. <h4> Welcome to Bamazon!
 Would you like to place your order?
-2. Enter product ID you want to buy.
+2. <h4> Enter product ID you want to buy.
-3. How many units do you want?
+3. <h4> How many units do you want?
-4. Confirm order & update product inventory in database
+4. <h4> Confirm order & update product inventory in database

 ![alt text](https://github.com/getatmeyer/markdown-here/raw/master/src/common/images/customerimg.png)